digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 ## Replacement

-> You will need a uncommon bit for this job, an E-Torx 5mm.
-These can be found in certain screwdriver or drill driver bit sets, but are a specialty bit in most sets.
-Alternatively there is known success using either a 5mm standard socket or a pair of vice grip pliers (however the latter should only be used if a new screw is going to replace it as it will likely damage the head of the screw)
+> You will need a uncommon bit for the below listed jobs, an E6 E-Torx socket.
+These can be found in certain screwdriver or socket sets, but are a specialty bit in most cases.
+Alternatively there is known success using either a 5mm standard socket or a pair of vice grip pliers (however either of these options should only be used if a new screw is going to replace it, as it will likely damage the head of the screw)
 {: .block-note}

 ### Front Door Speakers